Plovdiv: Etymology

 Kendrisia (Κενδρεισεία) was an old name of the city.
 Its earliest recorded use is on an artifact mentioning that king Beithys, priest of the Syrian goddess, brought gifts to Kendriso Apollo; the deity is recorded to be named multiple times after different cities.
 Later Roman coins mentioned the name which is possibly derived from Thracian god Kendriso who is equated with Apollo, the cedar forests, or from the Thracian tribe artifacts known as the kendrisi.
-Another assumed name is the 1st century CE Tiberias in honor of the Roman emperor Tiberius, under whom the Odrysian Kingdom was a client of Rome.
+Another assumed name is the 1st century AD Tiberias in honor of the Roman emperor Tiberius, under whom the Odrysian Kingdom was a client of Rome.
 After the Romans had taken control of the area, the city was named in Trimontium, meaning "The Three Hills", and mentioned in the 1st century by Pliny.
 At times the name was Ulpia, Flavia, Julia after the Roman families.